 - Draw pictures with chalk, colored pencils, crayons, or markers

 - Make a collage with magazine cutouts or other material.

 - Create a storyboard or storybook of your fairy tale.

-- Decorate a plastic container to use later to plant magic beans to compliment the story of Jack and the Beanstalk.
+- Decorate a plastic container to use later to plant magic beans.
+The decorated pot will easily complement the story of Jack and the Beanstalk.

 6. Create a Puppet Show

 Creating a puppet show can be a creative and rewarding process.
 A large box may be part of the stage or backdrop for your fairy tale.
 Make hand puppets or finger puppets to act out a fairy tale.
 If your children are hosting the show, record the event.

 Decorate cookies to match your fairy tale.
 Or cook a special meal to incorporate a theme from your favorite fairy tale.
 For example, adding peas to your meal can be part of the Princess and the Pea fairy tale.